Mode:

 2Use Cases

-• Safely display HTML code on a webpage
+• Safely display code snippets in HTML

-• Encode special characters for XML files
+• Encode special characters for XML usage

-• Prepare content for database storage
+• Sanitize data for database storage

 3Examples

-Encode tags
+Encode

 Input